 When you start a business, you have little to no choice but to put yourself at the mercy of those platforms.
 Anecdotally, I have many friends that will not go on a restaurant that does not have yelp reviews.
 If a restaurant is not on yelp it must be bad.
-If a product that is not on Amazon, it is suspicious.
-If a website is not on the first page of Google search, then it does not exist.
+If a product is not on Amazon, it is suspicious.
+If a website is not on the first page of Google search, it does not exist.

-When you purchase a product you love from a vendor, you are a satisfied Amazon customer.
+When you buy a product you love from a vendor, you are a satisfied Amazon customer.
 When you find an answer on the web, you are a satisfied Google user.
 When you have a great vacation, you are a satisfied Airbnb customer.
 You had a fantastic driver?
 That's because Uber is amazing.

 When the return goes wrong on Amazon, that's because it was a scammy vendor.
 When the driver is weird, you leave a one star review.
 When you don't find answers on Google, it's because the answer does not exist.

-Loyalty is to the platform, Anger is to those who provide the service.
+Loyalty is to the platform.
+Anger is to those who provide the service.